-Traditional Japanese craftsmanship has fascinated the world for centuries.
-In today’s online-first market, small and medium enterprises in Japan are adapting to market needs and consumer trends.
+Traditional Japanese art and craftsmanship has fascinated the world for centuries.
+Today, small and medium enterprises in Japan are adapting to the new e-commerce landscape.

 Traditional crafts and techniques in Japan

-Japan is a country synonymous with tradition that reveres the spirit of excellence in craftsmanship, which has been passed on from generation to generation.
+Japan is a country synonymous with tradition.
+Many admire the spirit of excellence in craftsmanship, which has been passed on from generation to generation.
 The country’s 47 prefectures boast more than 236 nationally designated traditional crafts.
-Traditional techniques employed by highly skilled craftsmen range from pottery and textile traditions to metalwork and wood crafts.
-Japan's regional crafts provide great insight into the country’s rich heritage and culture.
+Traditional techniques employed by highly skilled craftsmen range from pottery and textiles to metalwork and wood crafts, providing great insight into the country’s rich heritage and culture.

 Traditional crafts in Japan have been used in daily life for generations.
-They are made with attention to detail, great care, and techniques that have been refined and passed on to produce products that are incredibly long-lasting and durable.
+They showcase amazing attention to detail, great care, and techniques that have been refined and passed on to create products that are incredibly long-lasting and durable.

-Take the art of sushi, for instance.
+Take the art of sushi making, for instance.
 To become a skilled sushi chef, imagine the demanding training required!
 It generally takes a lifetime to master the skills required through observing and apprenticing.

-The role of traditional crafts began to change due to westernization and changes in Japanese lifestyles after World War II.
-One factor was the trend for convenience and time-saving home appliances driven by the rapid economic growth of the 1960s and 70s.
-Traditional crafts were no longer treated as items of daily use, rather, something closely connected to the region where they are produced and purchased as souvenirs from a trip or as a gift from the region where they are produced.
+The role of traditional crafts began to change due to westernization and the evolution of Japanese lifestyles after World War II.
+One factor was the demand for convenience and time-saving home appliances driven by the rapid economic growth of the 1960s and 70s.
+Traditional crafts were no longer treated as items of daily use.
+Instead, they were often purchased as souvenirs from a trip or as a gift from the region where they are produced.

-The change in Japanese consumers’ buying habits combined with the country’s shifting economic climate impacted the livelihood of Japanese craftsmen and the industry as a whole.
+The change in Japanese consumers’ buying habits coincided with the country’s shifting economic climate.
+This began to impact the livelihood of Japanese craftsmen and the industry as a whole.
 According to data from a local craftmanship association, the production value of traditional crafts, which exceeded 500 billion yen (USD 4.5 billion) in 1990, had dropped to one-fifth of the value in 2015.
 The number of businesses also dropped by half to 1300.

 Businesses are adapting to new markets

-In the late 1990s, craftmakers began adapting to the change in markets and responded with innovative ideas.
-The next-generation creators started to look for new ways to revitalize their businesses.
+In the late 1990s, craft makers began adapting to the changing markets with innovative ideas.
+These next-generation creators started looking for new ways to revitalize their businesses.

 For example, Arita is home of Arita-yaki, a popular Japanese porcelain traditionally made in Saga Prefecture, where porcelain was first produced in Japan.
 By the 2000s, Arita-yaki makers started to produce more contemporary designs.
-With these they targeted a younger generation of design-savvy customers in Japan and overseas markets.
-They also explored alliances with other brands, creating Arita-yaki bottles for French perfume makers, porcelain tableware for luxury hotels and Michelin-star restaurants and participating in international design exhibitions.
+With these, they targeted a younger generation of design-savvy customers in Japan and overseas.
+They also explored alliances with other brands, creating Arita-yaki bottles for French perfume makers, porcelain tableware for luxury hotels and Michelin-star restaurants and participated in international design exhibitions.

-Taking their family’s multi-generation ceramic-making traditions into the modern age, young successors were inspired to develop new products by collaborating with ceramic designers in Europe.
+Taking their family’s multi-generation ceramic-making traditions into the modern age, young entrepreneurs were inspired to develop new products by collaborating with ceramic designers in Europe.
 They were able to attract customers from overseas thanks to Japan’s booming inbound tourism.
 After eight consecutive years of inbound growth, Japan received a record 32 million visitors in 2019.
-And entering the post-pandemic era, visitors have rushed back in droves: 2.3 million foreign tourists visited Japan, about 20% more than the previous year.
-The figured had tripled since 2012 and had been a huge contributor to regional revitalization until 2019.
+And entering the post-pandemic era, visitors have rushed back in droves: 2.3 million foreign tourists arrived in July, the highest figure for any month since 2019..

-Since then, the global pandemic has seen many Arita-based porcelain enterprises reinvent themselves to continue attracting international customers – by leveraging e-commerce.
+Since, the global pandemic many Arita-based porcelain enterprises reinvent themselves to continue attracting international customers – by leveraging e-commerce.
 Today, many international online marketplaces and websites host Arita products and sell to customers around the globe.